-If the assessments show you are suitable to resume trial treatment, you will also need to:
+If the assessments show you are suitable to receive trial treatment, you will also need to:

-- Take your trial treatment as directed. - Complete your patient diary card as directed. - Only take the trial treatment yourself. - Store any medication provided to you in the bottle given to you by your trial doctor or pharmacist as directed on the label. - Keep your treatment out of the reach of children. - Talk to your trial doctor or nurse first if you want to stop taking the trial treatment for any reason. - Report all symptoms and side effects that you may experience to your trial doctor or research nurse as soon as they occur, whether or not you think they are caused by the trial treatment. - Tell your doctor about any other medicines that you take, even if you buy them without a prescription; this includes over the counter medications or herbal supplements. - Tell your doctor about any medical problems you have. - Return any medicine containers (with any leftover tablets) to the trial team at each visit.
+- Take your trial treatment as directed. - Only take the trial treatment yourself. - Talk to your trial doctor or nurse first if you want to stop taking the trial treatment for any reason. - Report all symptoms and side effects that you may experience to your trial doctor or research nurse as soon as they occur, whether or not you think they are caused by the trial treatment. - Tell your doctor about any other medicines that you take, even if you buy them without a prescription; this includes over the counter medications or herbal supplements. - Tell your doctor about any medical problems you have.